Shakthii27/Guidewire-Hackathon-ZING/README.md

 ### The Scenario

 It is the third week of May 2026.
-Delhi's Heat Index has been climbing for five days.
+Chennai's heat index has been rising steadily for five days due to high temperature and humidity.
 On Tuesday morning, the Wet-Bulb Globe Temperature in Shakthi's delivery zone crosses **36.2°C** - a level at which outdoor physical labour is medically classified as dangerous.

 **Without Zing:** Shakthi rides anyway.
 She risks heat stroke.
 Or she logs off and loses ₹240 for the day - money she cannot afford to lose.